califf653/Final_Project_MUSA550/index.md

   altair-mhc: "charts/mentalc.json"
 hv-loader:
   hv-chart-1: ["charts/healthdash.html", "500"] # second argument is the desired
-folium-loader:
-  folium-chart-1: ["charts/foliumChart.html", "400"] # second argument is the desired height
-  folium-chart-2: ["charts/percent_no_internet.html", "400"] # second argument is the desired height
 ---

 # Understanding the relationship between trees, health, and wealth in Philadelphia